 As noted in the individual project descriptions in the TIP report, historically Bloomington, Normal and McLean County have relied on the use of Federal transportation funding for major local projects.
+This information is updated periodically.

 Region 3/District 5 Local Roads Future/Unobligated Program Data McLean County Regional Planning Commission